jsiegenthaler/homebridge-eosstb/README.md

 * **serialNumber**: You can add a serial number if you wish.
 Defaults to the set-top box serial number id, otherwise to the physical deviceId.
 Optional.

 * **modelName**: You can add a model name if you wish.
-Defaults to the detected device model and device type, otherwise to the eosstb plugin name.
+Defaults to the detected device model and product type or device type, otherwise to the eosstb plugin name.
 Optional.

 * **firmwareRevision**: You can add a firmware revision if you wish.
 Must be numeric (non-numeric values are not displayed in the Home app).
 Defaults to the eosstb plugin version.
 Optional.